 During the five years to 2015, the Oil Change Services industry encountered a few bumps in the road because of the global recession.
 As economic conditions deteriorated and disposable income levels decreased, consumers delayed purchasing new vehicles, which adversely affected the growth of motor vehicle registrations.
-Over the five years to 2020, industry revenue is projected to trend higher as disposable income continues to improve and the automotive sector is continues its revival.
-Despite these positive trends, potential threats exist that could hamper growth prospects.
-Volatile gas prices, in addition to stricter fuel-economy mandates, are leading automakers to manufacture vehicles powered by sources other than internal combustion engines... purchase to read more
+Industry success is closely tied to motor vehicle registration levels, as more new cars on the road leads to a larger customer base for industry operators.
+In the coming years, industry revenue is projected to trend higher as disposable income improves and the automotive sector continues its revival.
+As income levels grow, consumers are expected to increasingly purchase value-added services, which will bolster revenue growth... purchase to read more

 Industry Report - Industry Products Chapter